 Baked Chicken Parmesan Meatballs

-These Baked Chicken Parmesan Meatballs are everything you love about chicken parm, minus the mess, frying, and standing over the stove.
-They’re tender, juicy, baked all in one dish, and smothered in marinara and melty mozzarella.
+These baked chicken parmesan meatballs are everything you love about chicken parm, minus the mess, the frying, and standing over the stove.
+They are tender, juicy, baked all in one dish, and smothered in marinara and melty mozzarella.
 Comfort food energy, but actually doable on a weeknight.

-If chicken parmesan is one of your favorites but you never feel like making it, this version is for you.
+If chicken parmesan meatballs are one of your favorites but you never feel like making them, this version is for you.
+They are also a fun spin on classic meatballs if you already love my enchilada meatballs.

 Why You’ll Love These Chicken Parmesan Meatballs